stephencz/stephencz-com/_posts/2019-07-08-singleton.md

 The above line creates an object of type `SomeClass` and stores it in the variable `instance`.

 The Singleton pattern requires us to limit our class to a single instance.
-To do this, we have to make sure our Singleton class can't be instantiated directly.
+To do this, we have to make sure our Singleton can't be instantiated outside of its class.
-This can be achieved with a private constructor.
+We can achieved this with a private constructor:

 ~~~java
     private Singleton() {